Disney's streaming leap hooks 28.6 million subscribers, earnings beat forecasts

 REUTERS: Walt Disney Co's new streaming service Disney+ reached 28.6 million paying subscribers this week, the company said on Tuesday as it reported quarterly earnings that beat Wall Street forecasts.

-Shares of Disney were down 0.6per cent in volatile trade following the results.
+Shares of Disney were flat following the results after bouncing between positive and negative territory.

 The results showed Disney made a strong entrance into the streaming video wars dominated by Netflix Inc. The owner of sports powerhouse ESPN is trying to transform its business to capture audiences that are moving online.